svkrishnaveni/KNN_Using_Numpy/ReadMe.txt

 run the following command to perform Leave one out CV using KNN for 3 features and 2 features 'python knn_evaluate.py'

-run the following command to perform Leave one out CV using Gaussian Naive Bayes for 3 features and 2 features 'python gaussian_naive_bayes_evaluate.py'

 Inorder to use custom data, copy the data to a text file and use Load_train* or Load_test* functions with appropriate paths to .txt files.

 All supporting functions are mainly located in utilities.py